 Elden Pueblo is available for school programs and groups of up to thirty people.
 Educational programs are correlated to the Arizona State Standards, grades 4-7 in Social Science and Science.
 Custom programs are available, from 1-2 hours tours, to day-long excavations, or multiple-day programs.
 Elden Pueblo hosts the Arizona Archaeology Society’s summer field school, where avocational archaeologists receive training in various archaeological skills, such as excavation, stabilization, mapping, and laboratory techniques.
 There are also summer archaeology camps for students, from third grade and up.

-For a more in-depth study of the pueblo, including programs, a history of the Sinagua, a glossary, frequently asked questions and a list of references, [click here].
+Learn more about Elden Pueblo, including a history of the Sinagua, programs, a glossary, frequently asked questions, and a list of references.

 At a Glance

 Location: Elden Pueblo is located one mile north of the Flagstaff Mall on the west side of U.S. Highway 89 North, just south of its junction with Townsend-Winona Road.
 A sign for “Elden Pueblo Ruins” leads into the parking lot.